jmtruffa/yields/README.md

   rate: (float64) required rate for the given bond
   initialFee: (float64) fee to charge on the beginning of the cashflow.
 Usually broker fee.
 Could be zero.
   endingFee: (float64) fee to charge on the end of the cashflow.
 Usually broker fee.
 Could be zero.
+  extendIndex: (float64) rate (in anual terms) to use to extend coefficient in case it ends before settlement date.

  3.- schedule